Difference Between Cost Center vs Profit Center

 What is Profit Center?

-A profit center is a sub-division within an organization that is responsible for maximizing profit by increasing revenue generation from the business.
-Since it utilizes all the available business resources for generating revenue, it has both revenues and costs.
-Hence, revenues and costs are allocated to all the profit centers as it helps in identifying the profitability of the various revenue-generating units.
-In this way, it helps the management take decisions pertaining to various profit-generating operations of the business.
-The management focus, in this case, is to increase revenues and reduce costs in order to optimize the overall profitability of the business units.
+A profit center is a sub-division within an organization responsible for maximizing profit by increasing revenue generation from the business.
+Since it utilizes all the available business resources to generate revenue, it has revenues and costs.
+Allocating revenues and costs to all the profit centers helps identify the profitability of the various revenue-generating units.
+In this way, it helps the management make decisions about various profit-generating business operations.
+In this case, the management’s focus is to increase revenues and reduce costs to optimize the overall profitability of the business units.

 Head To Head Comparison Between Cost Center vs Profit Center (Infographics)